Guest Post by Tobias Dimick —

-This is a 1 – 2-foot long thick piece of line which attaches to your main fly line.
+This is a 1 – 2-foot long thick piece of line that attaches to your main fly line.
 By having a butt section on your rig enables you to only have to tie the Albright knot once.

 It’s not as strong as the leader but it usually breaks when you’re lifting a heavy load so as to protect the leader.
 It also assists to transfer energy to the fly line and tricking the fish such that they will not be able to see if any line has been attached to your fly.

 6. Fly rod length

 The fly fishing rods are usually constructed with a length of about 6 ft to 10 ft.
 Shortest rods are the best for short casts which can be used in small streams.
 The longest rods are the best for making a long cast or when you wish your line to avoid branches or snags.

 7. Fly rod material

 The fly fishing rods of today are designed using various types of materials such as graphite/carbon fiber, fiberglass, and bamboo.

 The bamboo fly rods are the best for anglers who are experienced.
 They’re very heavy and slow action rods that require great care to maintain their usability.
 They’re considered by many to be the most beautiful rods due to their old and natural feel.

 Fiberglass fly rods are the best for beginners or individuals who’re looking to buy very durable and cheap rods.
 Graphite fly rods are the newest and famous fly rods that you can get in the market today.
 They’re lightweight and can offer you greater sensitivity and a more accurate cast.

 A good fly fishing reel must be able to hold the correct backing and fly line for the type of fishing you plan on doing.
 The loaded reel must balance the rod in your hands at the place where you grip the handle.
 This ensures that the rod feels light and balanced.